 It is not just the amount of sleep that is important but also the quality of that sleep.
 The tips below may be helpful.

-Ways you can improve your sleep
+Ways to improve your sleep

 - Have a regular bedtime routine: this might include having a shower, brushing your teeth, then heading to bed.
 Quiet activities, like reading, are good before bed.